-The Python EXPM1 function is one of the Python Math function which is used to calculate the power of E (Where E is Euler’s number approximately equal to 2.71828) and subtracts One from it.
-In this article we will show you, How to use EXPM1() function in Python Programming language with example.
+The Python expm1 function is one of the Python Math functions, which is to calculate the power of E (Where E is Euler’s number approximately equal to 2.71828) and subtracts One from it.
+In this section, we discuss how to use expm1 function in Python Programming language with example.

-The basic syntax of the EXPM1 Function in Python Programming Language is as shown below:
+The syntax of the expm1 Function in Python Programming Language is

 Number: It can be a number or a valid numerical expression.

-- If the number argument is positive or negative number, EXPM1() function will return the output.
+- If the number argument is a positive or negative number, the expm1 function returns the output.

-- If the number argument is not a number, EXPM1() function will return TypeError.
+- If the number argument is not a number, expm1 function return TypeError.

-The Python EXPM1 Function is used to calculate the power of Euler’s number E and subtracts One from it.
-In this example, We are going to check the same with different data types and display the output
+The Python expm1 Function calculates the power of Euler’s number E and subtracts One from it.
+In this example, we use expm1 to find the power of e of different data types.

-- At the beginning, We declared Python List and Tuple with some random values.
+- First, We declared Python List and Tuple with some random values.

-- Within first two statements, We used the EXPM1() Function with both the Positive integer and negative integer values as arguments.
+- Within the first two statements, We used the expm1 Function with both the Positive integer and negative integer values as arguments.

-- Next two statements, We used the EXPM1() Function on Python Tuple and List items.
-If you observe the above screenshot, EXPM1() function is working perfectly on them.
+- Next two statements, We used the expm1 Function on Python Tuple and List items.
+If you observe the above screenshot, the expm1 function is working perfectly on them.

-- Next, We tried EXPM1() Function directly on multiple values.
+- Next, we tried the expm1 Function directly on multiple values.

-- In the Last statement, We used the EXPM1() Function on String value.
-As we said before, this will return TypeError as output.
+- In the Last statement, We used the expm1 Function on the String value.
+As we said before, it returns TypeError as output.